MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ## Network queries

-You can use the Organizational network analysis (ONA) queries in Workplace Analytics to find out who are the best-connected people in your company, division, or group based on collaboration data.
+You can use Network queries in Workplace Analytics to find out who the best-connected people are in your company, division, or group based on collaboration data.
 After you learn who your influencers are, you can act on the likelihood that these people can effectively connect within or across groups and become efficient drivers of change.

-See [ONA person queries](ona-person-query.md) and [ONA person-to-person queries](ona-person-to-person-query.md) for more details.
+See [Network person queries](ona-person-query.md) and [Network person-to-person queries](ona-person-to-person-query.md) for details.
 ## Meeting exclusions

 You can use meeting exclusions to exclude meetings that fall outside relevant norms for the data.
 You can select between the default meeting exclusion rules or create custom rules that match your company's meeting conventions.